The Dikpalas

 Role: Guardian of the Northeast and an aspect of Lord Siva.
 The Northeast corner is considered the most sacred and auspicious.

-Vastu Significance: The Northeast corner, known as Ishan-kon or Ishansthan, is considered highly sacred, governing spiritual clarity, knowledge, and mental peace.
+Vastu Significance: The Northeast corner, known as Ishan-kon or Isanasthana, is considered highly sacred, governing spiritual clarity, knowledge, and mental peace.

 Attributes: Represents divinity, and this direction is ideal for meditation rooms or prayer areas.